msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 Device control
 - Local access to real device properties is quite good with tuya-smart-device node and only in some rare cases the access via CloudAPI can be useful.
 - Devices such as WiFi sensors, which cannot be managed with tuya-smart-device node, are currently controlled in TuyaDAEMON with TRIGGER.
 Although the Trigger technique is reliable and more stable than CloudAPI, it has limitations in reading numerical measurements.
 In this case, the use of CloudAPI (e.g. API Query_Properties) could be valid.
-- Some subdevices (using a hub) could also benefit from CloudAPI, when not all DPs are accessible.
+- Some subdevices (using a hub) could also benefit from CloudAPI, when not all DPs are accessible via tuya-smart-device node.

 Device Management
 - Some non-local aspects of device management (e.g. space (home), groups, automation) are only partially manageable via TRIGGER + Automation.
 If you want advanced applications in these areas, using CloudAPI must be necessary.
 - Some management operations (like add/remove/rename devices, create/modify automation, etc...) actually are performed using a Tuya APP (SmartLife).
 If you want to do thems in a custom application, you need to use CloudAPI.

+> _In conclusion, I believe it is useful to insert a new communication channel (core_OPENAPI) into TuyaDEAMON via OpenAPI calls, to be used only in essential cases, to minimize the dependence of TuyaDAEMON on the evolution and strategy of Tuya._

+---
-### TuyaDAEMON 3.0
+### core_OPENAPI
 objectives
+- Complete the access to Tuya devices, potentially getting all data available from the Tuya Cloud.
+- Extend the TuyaDEAMON/Tuya Cloud collaboration in areas (space, groups, automation, etc.) application-related.
+- Use (and implementation) of core_OPENAPI minimal, optional, and complete (all API must be callables).

 specifications
-   new device OpenAPI
    new pseudoDP
+   Two new pseudoDP implements the device access:
+   APIschema, which uses the Tuya API 'query_properties', returns the complete device status (replacement for GET schema).
+No values.
+   APIfunction,  which uses the Tuya API 'query_properties', returns true/false. (replacement for MULTIPLE SET).
+Value: an object with couples (code:value).

    alldevice update
    tools update
    migration